deknared/deknared/README.md

-- 👋 Hi, I’m @deknared
+- 👋 Hi, I’m @deknared!
-- 👀 I’m interested in Data Science, Machine Learning, and Artificial Intelligence
+- 👀 I’m interested in Data Science, Machine Learning, and Artificial Intelligence.
 - 🌱 I’m currently learning data science courses such as discrete maths, numpy, pandas, and databases.
 - 🤝 I’m looking to collaborate on any data science related stuff!
 - 📫 You can reach me on linkedin or email me directly :)